pytorch/PiPPy/README.md

     output = driver(x)
 ```

 All examples above assume that the driver process has enough memory to materialize the model (before splitting).
-In case that the model is so large that the driver process cannot materialize it on a single device, it would be necessary to first split the model and then let each process materialize its own pipeline stage on its own device. `pippy.all_compile` provides such functionality.
-Different from `pippy.compile`, `pippy.all_compile` requires all ranks to call into it so that they know which part of the model they should materialize.
+In case that the model is so large that the driver process cannot materialize it on a single device, it would be necessary to first split the model and then let each process materialize its pipeline stage on its own device. `pippy.all_compile` provides such functionality.
+Different from `pippy.compile`, `pippy.all_compile` requires all ranks to call into it so that they all know which part of the model they should materialize.
 For example:

 ```python
 import pippy